-This form will be sent to you if you're eligible.
+This form will be sent to you if you're eligible, usually online unless you need it to be posted.
 It will ask for information about how your condition affects you.
-Additional evidence can be sent in with this form.
+Additional evidence can be submitted with this form.
 On the form there is a section for 'additional information'.
 In this section, carers, friends or family can also provide information.
 It does not have to be filled in if you feel like you have included everything in the rest of the form.